MntRushmore/storybook/README.md

 3. Select a template or create custom prompt
 4. Start writing!

-### Premium Features
+### Enable Premium
-- Tap "GO PRO" to see paywall
+- Tap "Go Premium" in Settings
 - Subscribe to unlock all features
-- Restore purchases anytime
+- Premium status syncs locally

+### Track Your Streaks
+- Write daily to maintain your streak
+- View streak stats on home screen
+- Premium users get advanced stats

 ### Take Turns
 - Write one word (or sentence in Sentence mode)